Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

+Theorem \ref{thm-intro-main} also includes a new \emph{de Rham comparison isomorphism} for smooth algebraic varieties over $k$ with nontrivial coefficients, which implies that $H^i_\et\bigl(X_{\AC{k}}, \bL\bigr)$ is a \emph{de Rham} representation of $\Gal(\AC{k} / k)$.
+The de Rham comparison for smooth varieties has a long history, which we shall not attempt to review---see, for example, \cite{Faltings:1989-ccpgr, Faltings:2002-aee, Tsuji:1999-pacst, Kisin:2002-pspec, Niziol:2008-scvkt, Niziol:2009-upapm, Yamashita:2011-phtov, Beilinson:2012-ppddc, Andreatta/Iovita:2013-cisfs, Scholze:2013-phtra, Scholze:2016-phtra-corr, Colmez/Niziol:2017-scpnc, Li/Pan:2019-ldrco}.
+All these earlier works either imposed some strong assumption on the coefficient $\bL$ \Pth{and in fact most works assumed that $\bL$ is trivial} or assumed that the variety $X$ is proper.
+But we require \emph{neither}.
+In this generality, without first constructing the corresponding $\DdRalg(\bL)$ as in Theorem \ref{thm-intro-main}, it was not even clear how to formulate the comparison isomorphism!
+Once $\DdRalg(\bL)$ is constructed, we can adapt Scholze's approach in \cite{Scholze:2013-phtra} and obtain the desired comparison for arbitrary nontrivial coefficients on arbitrary smooth varieties.

+Besides taking cohomology, the functor $\DdRalg$ is compatible with many other operations of sheaves.
+For example, it commutes with taking nearby cycles in the simplest situation where our formulation is available. \begin{thm} Let $f: X \to \bA^1$ be a smooth morphism and let $D := f^{-1}(0)$.
+Let $\bL$ be a de Rham $p$-adic \'etale local systems on $X - D$.
+Then there is a canonical isomorphism of vector bundles with integrable connections

+on $D$, compatible with the filtrations on both sides. \Pth{Here $R\Psi_f$ at the two sides of the isomorphism denotes the nearby cycle functors in the \'etale and $D$-module settings, respectively.} In particular, $R\Psi_f(\bL)$ is a de Rham local system on $D_\et$. \end{thm}

+See Theorem \ref{thm-nearby-comp-alg} for a slightly more general statement, and see Corollary \ref{cor-nearby-curve} for a concrete interpretation when $X$ is a smooth curve over $k$.
+These results suggest a strong relation between our work and classical Hodge theory, such as Schmid's theorem on limit Hodge structures \cite{Schmid:1973-vhssp}.
+Another manifestation of this relation is that we prove some cohomology vanishing results for $p$-adic algebraic varieties \Pth{see Theorem \ref{thm-van-gen}}, similar to those that can be obtained from complex Hodge theory.
+In particular, we obtain a new proof of the Kodaira--Akizuki--Nakano vanishing theorem \Pth{together with some generalizations} by $p$-adic Hodge-theoretic methods.

-We shall call the functor $\DdRalg$ in Theorem \ref{T: intro main} the \Pth{algebraic} \emph{$p$-adic Riemann--Hilbert functor}.
-It is natural to ask whether this functor is compatible with Deligne's classical Riemann--Hilbert correspondence \Pth{with images in the tensor category of regular integrable connections} in a suitable sense.
-We shall formulate our expectation in the Conjecture \ref{C: intro} below.
+We shall call the functor $\DdRalg$ in Theorem \ref{thm-intro-main} the \Pth{algebraic} \emph{$p$-adic Riemann--Hilbert functor}.
+It is natural to ask whether this functor is compatible with Deligne's classical Riemann--Hilbert correspondence in a suitable sense.
+We shall formulate our expectation in the Conjecture \ref{conj-intro} below.
 Let us begin with some preparations.